 The second row up would show the great liturgical feasts, twelve or so depending on the size of the iconostasis.

 The third row up would show the Virgin of the Sign (Mary with both hands raised in prayer, with a circle on her breast showing Jesus with his right hand raised in blessing) at the center, with Old Testament prophets extending out on either side.

 The top row would show the icon of the Hospitality of Abraham (the three angels who visited Abraham at Mamre, sometimes called the Old Testament Trinity) with the Old Testament patriarchs from Adam to Moses on either side.

 OK, that's enough church history.
 Let's wander the back streets of Parikia!
 There are some remains of the 13 Century Venetian kastro, or fortress, surrounded by narrow streets.

 There are plenty of pleasant places to get a meal, a snack, or a drink, and just hang out.

 Many of the buildings in Parikia are built with white marble trim, like the balconies seen here.

-There are a lot of flowering vines all through Parikia.
+There are flowering vines all through Parikia.
 In some areas they grow across overhead latticework and completely shade the passageways and small plazas.

 There is frequent ferry service in and out of Paros.
 Tickets are sold from an office across the traffic circle from the port entrance.
 You can buy a ticket and then store your bag until time to go to the dock for the ferry.
 You have to be there on time, as the ferries make very fast port calls.
 Sometimes no more than six minutes elapses from when the ferry's ramp first touches the pier until it lifts off as the ferry pulls away.